CBD / HEMP.

 What is the industry looking for?

-• Taste and odor masking
+- Taste and odour masking

-• Clean label products in the nutraceutical and food industry
+- clean-label products in the nutraceutical and food industry.

 Example: